michaeljcamara/VanGo/README.md

 ### The Google Doc (ShuttleVanTable) <a name="table"></a>
 The Google Doc, currently called ShuttleVanTable, can be found at the following URL: https://docs.google.com/document/d/1CKWk5bT8n5h2-Dx__9LANFMpvFUUIalmx06inaGC7xk/.

-While the ShuttleVanCalendar allows great granularity for scheduling students at different times and viewing the overall schedule for any desired week, it suffers from having a poor print quality.
+While the ShuttleVanCalendar allows great granularity for scheduling students at different times and viewing the overall schedule for any desired week, it suffers from having poor print quality.
 The default print settings offered by Google Calendar do not display all of the details for the calendar events, and much of the important information is lost.
 In order to resolve this issue, and allow for a suitable schedule that can be printed, VanGo additionally creates the ShuttleVanTable.
 Currently, VanGo is scheduled to update this ShuttleVanTable every night at midnight automatically.
 It will gather information from the ShuttleVanCalendar for just the current week (Monday through Friday), and create a table the displays all of the scheduled events for the week.
 The table is divided into rows that display the 15 minute intervals from 7:30AM to 5:45PM, and further has five columns for Monday through Friday.
 In order to keep the table legible and succinct, only the most important features of each event are included in the output: the type of event (pick-up or drop-off), the student's name, and the work site.
 This table can then be easily printed and distributed to drivers, particularly if they do not have access to the online ShuttleVanCalendar.

 ![Sample ShuttleVanTable Output](documents/images/SampleTable.png)
 Sample output from the ShuttleVanTable (only morning schedule displayed)